mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 Another important CQRS term is **Event**.
 An event describes something that has occurred in the application.
 Examples: UserLoggedIn, ItemAddedToCart, or MachineStarted.
 Events loosely couple all components in your application together.

 Another term related to CQRS is **EventSourcing** although it's possible to build a CQRS system with and without it.
 We've been using eventsouring in all of our CQRS projects up until now and we'll get into the pros and cons soon.
-In short eventsourcing means storing current state as a series of events.
+In short, eventsourcing means storing current state as a series of events.
 It means letting your events be the origin of all changes.
 In other words, changes will occur as a result of an event.
 The event stream that results is the overview of all changes that ever occurred in the system.
 If a repository needs to rebuild a domain object from storage, it will replay all past events.

 Now it's time to glue these concepts together: ![Architecture overview](http://www.axonframework.org/docs/2.3/images/detailed-architecture-overview.png)

+1. The User (or actually any client) generates a **command** by requesting some form of change.
+2. The CommandHandler is responsible for routing the command to the correct "Aggregate".
+An aggregate is an entity or group of entities that is always kept in a consistent state.
+It's a domain object responsible for guarding its own invariants.
+The state changes of aggregates result in the generation of Domain Events.
+3. The generated Events are stored in an event store and are published on an event bus.
+4. Event Handlers handle incoming events.
+They feed databases which can be sql, nosql, in memory, etc., all tuned to their specific clients.
+5. Specific clients **query** specific data from storage and are served by highly tuned 'microservices' which are totally tailored for these specific requests.

+I would like to underline some aspects of this picture.

+- First of all, it's very clear that commands and queries are totally separated.
+The incoming commands and outgoing query results are loosely coupled by events.
+- Second: it's really important to understand the power of events; if I replay the events which are stored in the eventstore, I can build a totally new service based on all events which ever occurred in the system since the beginning and thereby add functionality without touching any existing code.
+- Third: Since it's so easy to tailor my read-model (I just make a new one), I can deliver very specific data in no time.
+For instance, I could build a view which does nothing else than build up complicated monthly or yearly reports.
+No need to bother a central database with that task.
+Or I could build a view which combines several domain objects into information completely tailored to my needs.
+Again: no need to do complex joins on a central database.

-**TODO:** better architecture picture (mainly bigger)
+**TODO:** better architecture picture (mainly bigger.
+SVG?)

 ## Why should u use it (or not)

+Now the big question is: why should you use this pattern, or shouldn't you?

+In the end, CQRS is just another tool in the toolbox, well suited for some tasks, but completely unusable for others.
+Let's discuss some general advantages and disadvantages before zooming into our experiences in practice.

 - Pro / cons
 - Strong / Weak